DarienBrito/Self_Similar/README.md

 * If you want to see who I am you can find me at:  www.darienbrito.com
 * If you want to say "Hi" you can write me an e-mail to: darienbrito@icloud.com

+##Note

+Keep in mind that the numbers can represent an arbitrary parameter, that is anything you like.
+However, for the sake of simplicity, I'm relating the numbers to corresponding degrees in a Scale Class in SuperCollider, where 0 is the first degree, 1 the second degree, etc.

+The snippet of the series on the other hand, is kept with 1 as the starting point instead of 0, so in case that you have the "Self Similar Melodies" book you can easily check what serie are you looking at.
+The sections and subsections of each part are kept with the titles of the book as well.

+Look at the first example in “Counting 123” that contains a detailed explanation of the format I've chosen to show the procedures, and what each parameter represents.

+Darien Brito
+Den Haag, 2015